 This is a complex one.
 I will be doing a blog post on moving pets to Ireland soon.

 When should we move over?

-You will probably have to give a time estimate as to when you can start working in your job interview.
-So, once you get a job, you might need to start work in Ireland within two months from when you signed the contract.
+In your remote job interview, you will probably have to give a time estimate as to when you can start working.
+So, once you get a job, you might need to start work in Ireland within three months from when you signed the contract (once you get your work permit).
 Moving is expensive, so before you start, it’s a good idea to calculate all the costs involved and do some financial planning first to see how much money you’ll need to save.

 How much will it cost to visit family?